gridl/r-novice-landuse/01-rstudio-intro.md

 It is possible to add functions to R by writing a package, or by obtaining a package written by someone else.
-As of this writing, there are 7,827 packages available on CRAN (the comprehensive R archive network).
+As of this writing, there are 8,210 packages available on [CRAN (the comprehensive R archive network)](https://www.r-project.org).
 Their number increases every day:

 <img src="img/NewRpackages.png  " alt="Rpackages" />